 “Sales tax is one of the largest revenue producers for many states, second only to personal income tax.
-Since there are so many transactions involving the exchange of property and services, the states are getting more creative in their attempts to collect the tax due on these transactions,” says Susan Nunez, J.D., LL.M., a principal in Tax Services at Brown Smith Wallace.
+Since there are so many transactions involving the exchange of property and services, the states are getting more creative in their attempts to collect the tax due on these transactions,” says Susan Nunez, state and local tax expert.

 Smart Business spoke with Nunez about who owes the taxes and what to do to ensure you’re complying with state laws.

 Sales tax is a transaction tax imposed on sales of tangible property and certain services.
 Use tax is a compensating tax to sales tax.
 If a transaction isn’t subject to sales tax, it will be subject to use tax.

 Typically the sales or use tax is due when the final consumer purchases and uses the asset.
 A company that buys components or machinery and equipment to manufacture a product may be able to purchase them exempt from tax, but ultimately someone will pay the tax when the product is made, sold and consumed.

 How are states trying to collect these taxes?

 One way is by sending out nexus questionnaires to out-of-state sellers.
 These notices are used to determine whether an out-of-state company has a filing responsibility.
 For example, if a manufacturing company from another state is selling product to customers in Missouri, the state may send that manufacturer a letter to determine whether it has sufficient presence in the state to require a tax filing.
 The state can also obtain federal records of imported products to determine if they were shipped into a state and, regardless of whether the company paid tax on that asset, send a notice that says tax is owed.

 These are fishing expeditions; you may not owe tax.
 But it can be threatening to get a letter saying you owe $100,000.